Tuck1297/Creative-Coding-Final-Project-Code/README.md

 programming achievements made in the last 30 years, such as perlin noise and sophisticated 3-dimensional model rendering.
 The main objective of this endeavor is to remind its audience of the past while demonstrating what the future holds.

 ---

-# Technologies Used to Create this project
-- Handsfree.js
-- Web Audio API
-- Blender

 # Plug and Play

 This project is one that is currently not available to run in the browser due to the number of files and CORS restrictions.
 To Plug and Play this project you will need to clone this project to your local environment and run the main.html file on a local host server that is configured in your IDE.
-Visual Studio Code has a great 'Live Server' plugin that makes set-up and running this repo's code a breeze.
+[Visual Studio Code](https://code.visualstudio.com/) has a great 'Live Server' plugin that makes set-up and running this repo's code a breeze.

 Steps:
 - 1. Clone the project to your local environment
-- 2. Open this project in your IDE (Recommended: Visual Studio Code)
+- 2. Open this project in your IDE
 - 3. Launch Live Server and Choose Main.html to start
 - 4. Follow the on screen prompts and enjoy!!